 7. Factory Lector:

 The men and women falling under this profession used to entertain the factory workers so that they don’t get bored and are able to perform repetitive tasks again and again.
 This was a less paid job, and even the factory lector was paid by the workers and not by the employers.
+Nowadays there are many productive things to do when bored but unlike today earlier these people used to entertain and make the work look less boring.

 The task of these experts mainly involved reading entertaining passages from the trade union literatures so that people are entertained, and also they do not deviate from their manual labor.
 This was one of the most preferred jobs for the ones who needed money in less time.